gl-vis/gl-surface3d/README.md

 * `ticks` is a pair of arrays of ticks representing the spacing of the points for the axes of the surface
 * `showSurface` if set, draw the surface
 * `showContour` if set, draw contour lines
-* `lineWidth` the width fo the contour lines
+* `contourWidth` the width fo the contour lines
 * `contourTint` the amount of tint of the contour lines
 * `contourColor` the color of the contour line tint
-* `levels` an array representing the level of the isolines.
+* `levels` an array of arrays representing the level of the isolines.
+* `dynamicWidth` the width of the dynamic isolines
+* `dynamicColors` the color of the dynamic isolines
+* `dynamicTint` the tint of the dynamic isolines

 ### `surface.draw([params])`
 Draws the surface.
 Accepts the following parameters